-So What Exactly is The Salvation Army and Where Did it Come From?
+What Is The Salvation Army and Where Did It Come From?

 The founder of The Salvation Army, William Booth, was a Christian minister in London, England in 1852.
 Like any minister, his quest was to bring lost souls to believe in Christ and to receive the Grace of Salvation.
 He preached the gospel of Jesus Christ to the homeless, poor, hungry and destitute and he took his ministry straight to them.
 He did not confine himself to a church building and stay behind a pulpit, but reached out to the poorest of society where they were.
 This caused a great disruption in the church leadership across London, who preferred that ministers displayed a more lofty appearance and traditional method.
 This is interesting because Jesus went straight to the people and focused on the poorest of society.
 Nevertheless, they put enormous pressure on him to change his methods and to stop what he was doing.
 Because of this, he quit the church and continued traveling and preaching.
 His wife believed in his cause and was a major force in his ministry, later serving an instrumental role in the Salvation Army movement.